Choosing a Tester

 |Calibration Certificate Included||✘||✓||✘||✓||✓||✓|

 Earth Resistance - There are two types of earth resistance/continuity test - low current and high current.
 The high current test is designed to simulate a fault current flowing through the earth path.
-This will detect any weaknesses in the protective conductor circuit as well as measuring the resistance.
-The low current test measures the resistance of the protective conductor but does not test for weakness.
+The low current test measures the resistance of the protective conductor at a much lower current.
 IT and other sensitive electronic equipment should only be tested using a low current earth continuity test.
 The IET Code of Practice states that either a low or high current test can be used for measuring earth continuity.

 Insulation Resistance - Insulation resistance is usually measured using a 500V DC test voltage.
 The 250V test is used for testing surge protected equipment that would otherwise fail the standard test as the 500V triggers the surge protection device.
 Some older IT equipment, pre 1996, that is not built to BS EN 60950 standards should also be tested using a 250V test voltage.
 IT equipment post 1996 complying with BS EN 60950 is built to withstand a 500V test voltage.